 2 teaspoons salt

-1 tsp sugar (we added this step as that's how our Italian gardner used to make it).
+1 tsp sugar (we added this step as that's how our Italian gardener used to make it).

-4 cups “00” flour or all-purpose flour (we use Caputo brand and the only place I found it in austin is Central Market)
+4 cups “00” flour or all-purpose flour (we use Caputo brand and the only place I found it in Austin is Central Market and Mandola's market)

 Make The Dough: